yousefgheibi/yousefgheibi/README.md

 building scalable web applications using Angular.
 Proficient in creating clean and maintainable code while delivering high-quality user experiences.
-Familiar with backend technologies and committed to staying up to date with the latest frontend trends and best practices
+Familiar with backend technologies and committed to staying up to date with the latest frontend trends and best practices.

 </br>